 - By the course load of each student.
-Course loads are determined as a percentage of the maximum course load allowed by your school, and not by whether your school considers you a full time student.
+Course loads are determined as a percentage of the maximum course load allowed by your school, and not by whether your school considers you a full-time student.
 For example, if the maximum course load at your school, and for your program, is 5 courses per semester (100%) and you enroll in 4 classes per semester you will be assessed as having an 80% course load.
-See the second last FAQ Question for assistance in determining your course load.

 No. MNO PSE Support Program funding will NOT be affected if you choose to apply for OSAP.
 We strongly encourage applying for an OSAP grant as this could provide additional funding to assist during your school year.
 To access the OSAP estimator, a useful tool for seeing what might be available to you as a grant click here.
 The estimator for the coming school year may not be currently available so it is suggested that you use the tool that is available from previous years as there will be little change year to year.
 OSAP applications are typically available in the Spring.
 Please note that the MNO encourages applicants to explore only the OSAP Grant and does not provide advice on taking additional loans through OSAP.
 If OSAP loans are taken by the applicant, these will be the sole responsibility of the applicant.

-It depends.
-If your application was not accepted due to the eligibility criteria not being met or a lack of funding availability the appeals process is not available.
+If your application was not accepted due to the eligibility criteria not being met or a lack of funding availability, the appeals process is not available.
 However, if your application was not accepted for a different reason then the appeals process may be available to you.
-Please contact us at firstname.lastname@example.org for more information about the appeals process.
+Please contact us at email@example.com for more information about the appeals process.

 Yes.
 You can apply if you are a current post-secondary education student and not funded by another MNO Education & Training program.

 No. The Post-Secondary Education Support Program does not pay back student loans for prior years of study.